How To Start A Nonprofit In Nebraska

 Hold Your Organizational Meeting & Adopt Bylaws

-Apply for Federal and/or State Tax Exemptions
+Apply for Tax Exemptions

 Will My Nebraska Nonprofit Be Tax-Exempt?